 The Arizona Diamondbacks Foundation and Chase joined forces to help revitalize struggling high school baseball and softball programs in Arizona.
 The "Chase Your Dreams" program provides financial support, equipment and supplies, facility improvements and field maintenance training to local high school baseball and softball programs.

-The Arizona Diamondbacks and the Be kind People Project have teamed up to help spread a message of anti-bullying and friendship.
+The Arizona Diamondbacks, Arizona Complete Health and the Be Kind People Project have teamed up to help spread a message of anti-bullying and friendship.
 Using their positive approach to behavior and character education, the Be Kind People Project offers innovative youth development programs and services that initiate social change in schools and improve the overall learning environment.
-To learn more about the Be Kind People Project, visit them at https://www.thebekindpeopleproject.org/

 Each September, join the D-backs as we partner with Phoenix Children's Hospital to help our littlest fans who need us the most as we raise awareness and funds for childhood cancer programs during Childhood Cancer Awareness Month.